slmjkdbtl/dirty_rust/README.md

 - `app::init()` also overrides default panic behavior (also display messages to screen if `window` is initiated)
 - module contexts are handled internally
-- currently using OpenGL 2.1 for better compatibility, but might use rendy in the future
+- currently using OpenGL 2.1 for better compatibility, but might support multiple backends in the future
 - on Windows, `audio::init()` must be called before `window::init()`, for some reason it crashes if tried to get audio device after SDL initialization
+- api tries to be simple and personal instead of ideomatic

 ### fun fact
 `DIRTY` is short for **Dangerous Ichthyopolist Reincarnates Tropical Yeti**